 How to Complete a Renovation Without Getting a Divorce

-DIY renovations can put a lot of stress on a marriage.
-But these six tips will help you complete any renovation project while maintaining a happy marriage.
+DIY renovations can put a lot of stress on a marriage or any relationship.
+But these tips will help you complete any renovation project while maintaining a happy relationship.
+With this advice, you'll want to go on a date night once the renovation is all complete to celebrate!

 Get the Family Involved